 Section 11.
 Financial Reports.
-Branches shall have the same fiscal year as the State Association, from August I through July 31, and shall send financial reports to the State Office on a form prescribed by the State
+Branches shall have the same fiscal year as the State Association, from August l through July 31, and shall send financial reports to the State Office on a form prescribed by the State

-Bylaws and other publications of the Branches.
-A Branch may not hold itself Board of Directors on or before August 15 of each year.
-The State Board of Directors may, at any time, perform a financial review or audit of any
+Board of Directors on or before August 15 of each year.
+The State Board of Directors may, at any time, perform a financial review or audit of any Branch.